Aman9026/CI-Using-Jenkins/README.md

 **Continuous integration** is a coding philosophy and set of practices that drive development teams to implement small changes and check in code to version control repositories frequently.
 Because most modern applications require developing code in different platforms and tools, the team needs a mechanism to integrate and validate its changes.

+Here we will use *Docker, Git-hooks and Jenkins* to showcase a sample DevOps pipeline.